 Wolfram Research is offering members of Mu Alpha Theta a limited number of free copies of their latest Mathematica software.
-Sponsors may contact the National Office by email at email@example.com to request up to three copies of the software for their members who have begun calculus.
-Wolfram also offers downloadable Demonstration projects in various fields of mathematical, the sciences, and in art.
-Also see Wolframalpha For all sorts of scientific applications using Mathematica.
+Sponsors may contact the national office by email at firstname.lastname@example.org to request up to three copies of the software for their members who have begun calculus.
+Wolfram also offers downloadable Demonstration projects in various fields of mathematical, the sciences, and art.
+See Wolframalpha for scientific applications using Mathematica.

 Maple, the world’s most advanced symbolic computation engine, is Maplesoft’s solution for mathematics education to help teachers bring complex problems to life for their students.
 Maple’s Clickable Math technology allows students and teachers to focus on the mathematics, not on the tool itself.
 For more information and to access resources, visit the Teacher Resource Center.

 Maple T.A. is a powerful online testing and assessment system designed especially for courses involving mathematics.
 Its unparalleled abilities allow instructors to truly assess student understanding of math-based concepts, making it ideal for science, technology, engineering, and mathematics (STEM) courses.
 To learn how educators are applying Maple T.A., click here.

 During our lengthy partnership, TI has provided graphing calculators to our organization at reduced cost.
 We present these calculators as prizes to winners of math competitions around the country.
 Chapters may request free TI calculators from the Mu Alpha Theta national office.